 Service Animals

-Due to the concern for cave preservation and protection, as well as wildlife management issues on the surface, Jewel Cave National Monument's regulation allows the closing of an area to the use of service animals if it is determined that the service animal poses a direct threat to the health or safety of people or wildlife.
+Due to the concern for resource protection, Jewel Cave National Monument’s regulations allow the closing of an area to the use of service animals.
+This determination is made if the presence of the service animal poses a direct threat to health and safety of people or wildlife.
+The Historic Lantern Tour and Wild Cave Tour routes have been closed to the use of service animals for the safety of wildlife and participants in these areas.

 Currently pets are permitted in the following areas: